-Removing (deleting) or moving unwanted emails from specific sender’s email in pattern method in Outlook 365 (OWA), sweep function use to delete or move the emails using rules.
+Removing (deleting) or moving unwanted emails from a specific sender’s email in pattern method in Outlook 365 (OWA), sweep function use to delete or move the emails using rules.

 What does sweep do in Outlook?

-Sweep is the inbuilt feature in Outlook 365 on the web to clear unwanted emails, Sweep is a tool designed to set rules from specific senders.
+Sweep is the inbuilt feature in Outlook 365 on the web to clear unwanted emails, Sweep is a tool designed to set rules for specific senders.
 Outlook Sweep Clear Batches of Automated Replies, Clear Delivery Failure Messages.